rojosnow/drupal-ngbeans/README.md

 ```

 ### Install the Angular library
-1. Download the zip version of the Angular 1.3.15 library from
+1. Download the zip version of the Angular 1.3.15 library from the
-<a href="https://angularjs.org" target="_blank">https://angularjs.org</a>
+<a href="https://angularjs.org" target="_blank">downloads</a>.
 2. Uncompress the zip file.
-3. Under sites/all/libraries, create an angular folder.
+3. Under `sites/all/libraries`, create an angular folder.
 Within the angular folder,
 copy in **only the .js and .min.js** Angular library files.
-4. You don't need to copy in the angular-scenario.js or angular-mocks.js files
+4. You don't need to copy in the `angular-scenario.js` or `angular-mocks.js` files
 are they are not used.
-5. PLEASE NOTE that the NgBeans module declares the Angular library (hook_library) and this
+5. PLEASE NOTE that the NgBeans module declares the Angular library (`hook_library`) and this
 may or may not work for your situation if you've declared the Angular library
 elsewhere.